GemHunter1/UnityGLTF/README.md

 # UnityGLTF

+This is a fork that adds support for downsampling textures upon load.
+This is mostly useful for mobile platforms and big models.

 ![Good coverage of glTF 2.0 with some exceptions (e.g. arbitrary texCoords are not well supported)](https://img.shields.io/badge/glTF%20Spec-2.0-brightgreen)
 ![Unity 2021.3+ and URP recommended](https://img.shields.io/badge/Unity-2020.3%E2%80%932021.3%2B-brightgreen)
 ![Support for 2018.4–2019.4 is not actively maintained](https://img.shields.io/badge/Unity-2018.4%E2%80%932019.4-yellow)